-Phase 1 is for those identified as Early Career Teachers - teachers in their first or second year of teaching.
-Phase 2 is for those in the early part of their careers.
-They will have engaged with Phase 1 before engaging with this phase.
+Participants will be those identified as Early Career Teachers - teachers in their first or second year of teaching.

-Find out more

-Search SKTM secondary early career teachers online or contact your local Maths Hub:

-admin@londonsouthwestmathshub.co.uk

-Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice aspects of teaching for mastery within a given task or lesson, and be able to articulate their purpose
+Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice aspects of teaching for mastery within a given task or lesson, and be able to articulate their purpose

-Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
-This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) for teaching maths.
+Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
+This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) required for teaching maths.
 It is designed to take place over the equivalent of six days.
 Who can take part?

-This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: A nonspecialist teacher of mathematics is 'a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics'
+This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: A non-specialist teacher of mathematics is 'a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics'

-Find out more

-Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub:

-admin@londonsouthwestmathshub.co.uk

-Benefits

-The SKTM Programme offers participants:

-- Your students will develop a deep, secure and connected understanding of the maths they are learning - You will increase your confidence in planning for progression in maths - You will improve your subject and curriculum knowledge of secondary maths
+Find out more Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your students will think, reason and discuss their maths in order to deepen their understanding - You will explore and increase your use of a range of pedagogic approaches aligned to the principles of teaching for mastery - You will develop your subject and curriculum knowledge of secondary maths

-Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Teaching Assistants Develop mathematical subject knowledge and pedagogy What is involved?
+Secondary Teaching Assistants

+Develop mathematical subject knowledge and pedagogy

+What is involved?

 This programme is designed to improve the subject knowledge and pedagogical knowledge of all TAs supporting the learning of secondary maths.
-Participants will focus on using precise mathematical language, representations, and reasoning within the topics: addition and subtraction; multiplication and division; ratio; and fractions.
+Participants will focus on using precise mathematical language, representations, and reasoning within the topics: addition and subtraction; multiplication and division; fractions; ratio and proportion.
 They will also carry out follow-up tasks in school to enable practice transfer to the classroom.
 The programme will take place over the equivalent of four days; participants must attend all sessions.
 Who can take part?